 Graduate employers in logistics, supply chain and transport planning

-Whether you’ve always known that you’ve wanted to work in logistics, supply chain or transport planning or you’ve just arrived at the idea, you need to find out more about the graduate employers in the sector.
-Don’t forget to look at our employer hubs too – the employer-specific advice is designed to help you get hired.
+Whether you’ve always wanted to work in logistics, supply chain or transport planning or you’ve just arrived at the idea, you need to find out more about the graduate employers in the sector.
+Don’t forget to look at our employer hubs too – where the employer-specific advice is designed to help you get hired.

 Employers in the logistics sector

 DHL is part of international postal and logistics group Deutsche Post DHL.
-Graduates can be fast-tracked into a logistics management position after completing its 24-month operations programme.
-The programme consists of two 12-month placements in different areas of the business.
+It runs a 24-month supply chain and logistics programme that consists of two 12-month placements in different areas of the business.

-Unipart, a logistics, supply chain, manufacturing and consultancy company, has headquarters in Oxford.
-It runs a two-year graduate programme with a range of different streams.
-The broader leadership development programme is a blend of consultancy, operations, management and commercial experience and training.
-There are also specialised paths in IT and engineering.
-Applications open in autumn.
+Unipart, a logistics, supply chain, manufacturing and consultancy, has headquarters in Oxford.
+It runs a couple of two-year graduate programmes.
+The broader leadership development programme is a combination of consultancy, operations, and management and commercial experience.
+There is also a specialised path in technology.

 Damco is a freight forwarding and supply chain management provider.
-It runs an international graduate programme that lasts two years.
+It runs an international graduate programme.

 Employers offering graduate supply chain opportunities

-Unilever is the consumer goods company behind brands such as Persil, Dove, Magnum and Flora.
-Its two-year supply chain management programme includes four rotations and offers graduates the opportunity to work internationally.
+Unilever is the massive consumer goods company behind brands such as Persil, Dove, Magnum and Flora.
+Its three-year leadership programme has a supply chain management stream that includes at least three placements.
 The application process includes an online application form, online tests (in the form of a game) and a selection day.

-Tesco, the grocery and general merchandise retailer, runs a distribution graduate programme that lasts 1–2 years and has a 2.1 entry requirement.
+Tesco, the supermarket chain and general merchandise retailer, runs a supply chain graduate programme that lasts 1–2 years and has a 2.1 entry requirement.

 Kerry Group provides ingredients and solutions for the food, drink and pharmaceuticals industries.
-It runs a two-year graduate programme in supply chain that may include an international placement.
+It runs a graduate programme in supply chain that may include an international placement.

 Graduate transport planning employers

 Mott Macdonald, the management, engineering and development consultancy, runs a four-year transport planning graduate programme, which includes working towards professional chartership.
-It typically recruits graduates with a 2.1 or above in geography, mathematics, transport planning, town planning and some other related disciplines.
+It typically recruits graduates with a 2.1 or above in geography, maths, civil engineering or a transport-related degree.